balena-io/docs/pages/integrations/azure.md

 ![IoT-hub-creds](/img/integrations/azure/iot-hub-creds.png)

-This will automatically create a new device on IoT Hub with every device you have on resin.io.
+This will automatically create a new device on IoT Hub with every device you currently have on resin.io as well as every future device you may have, as it constantly polls for new devices.

 ![devices-pending](/img/integrations/azure/devices-pending.png)